-LWP's goal to "Embrace transparency & accountability" creates alignment across each of the WTDB's imperatives, as well as supporting a transparent workforce system in Lane County.
+LWP's goal to "Embrace accountability to workers and business through a culture of transparency" creates alignment across each of the WTDB's imperatives, as well as supporting a transparent workforce system in Lane County.

 In listening sessions at the local level, as well as clearly hearing what Oregon's legislators are asking of the system, it is apparent there is a perception that the workforce service delivery system does not meet expectations.
-Performance accountability and transparency needs to be communicated clearly and broadly.
+Performance accountability and transparency need to be communicated clearly and broadly.
 The workforce service delivery system should communicate its collective stories, highlighting the high quality of work and the positive impact on the communities it serves.

-To address this, the objectives for LWP's goal "embrace transparency & accountability" are:
+To address this, the objectives for LWP's goal "Embrace accountability to workers and business through a culture of transparency" are: